pcihon/site-policy/Policies/github-terms-of-service.md

 - Organizations.
 The "owner" of an Organization that was created under these Terms has ultimate administrative control over that Organization and the Content within it.
 Within the Service, an owner can manage User access to the Organization’s data and projects.
 An Organization may have multiple owners, but there must be at least one User Account designated as an owner of an Organization.
 If you are the owner of an Organization under these Terms, we consider you responsible for the actions that are performed on or through that Organization.

-#### 2. Required Information
-You must provide a valid email address in order to complete the signup process.
-Any other information requested, such as your real name, is optional, unless you are accepting these terms on behalf of a legal entity (in which case we need more information about the legal entity) or if you opt for a [paid Account](#k-payment), in which case additional information will be necessary for billing purposes.

 #### 3. Account Requirements
 We have a few simple rules for User Accounts on GitHub's Service.
 - You must be a human to create an Account.
 Accounts registered by "bots" or other automated methods are not permitted.
 We do permit machine accounts: